HomeArticlesBest Flooring Options For Your Kitchen

 Cork

 Much has been said about cork.
 Every manufacturer okays cork installation for the kitchen.
-The pros: its unique look, its eco-friendly and it has durability and warmth.
+The pros: it has a unique look, it’s eco-friendly and it possesses durability and warmth.
 Also with the floating series, it's another perfect DIY project to save money on labor costs.
 The cons: well, of course, the cost (higher priced than both wood and laminate) and the same no standing water rule we spoke about in the beginning.

 Bamboo